nnamdi-kemas/GIG-Logistics-Sales-Analysis/README.md

 ## Tools Used

-- Excel for data cleaning and initial analysis.
+- Microsoft Excel for data cleaning and formatting.
-- Power BI for creating comprehensive reports and visualizations.
+- Pivot Table for analysis.

 ## Data Cleaning/Preparation
 During the data preparation phase, the following tasks were undertaken: